Sláine (character): Plot

 Sláine convinces the tribal council that the demons could be killed and war is once more declared on the invaders, but it was clear that Ireland would be constantly attacked by wave after wave of Fomorian invasion.
-Sláine suggests having the Tribe of Danu escape to the Otherworld that their Sky Chariots had been sent to in order to free them from the demons, and allow the Atlanteans to settle peacefully in Ireland.
+Sláine suggests having the Tribe of Danu escape to the Otherworld - to which their Sky Chariots had been sent - to free them from the demons and allow the Atlanteans to settle peacefully in Ireland.
 Both armies unite against Odacon and his Sea Demons.
-Sláine is able to free the Atlantean leader Gael from being Odacon's Golamh by handing over Sethor to take Gael's place, and they lead their armies to bolster the city of Tara.
+Sláine frees the Atlantean leader Gael from being Odacon's Golamh, handing over Sethor to take his place, and they lead their armies to bolster the city of Tara.
 While the tribes fight a defensive battle, Sláine is sent to the Otherworld to secure Danu's blessings for the Tribes of the Earth Goddess to settle there.
 He returns with her power behind him and leads a charge that decimates Odacon's forces.
-The Tribe is cast into the Otherworld in the aftermath, and Sláine assists Gael in finally destroying Odacon and the parasitic spawn with which he had infested the outer-lying villages.
+In the aftermath, the Tribe is cast into the Otherworld, and Sláine assists Gael in destroying Odacon and the parasitic spawn with which he had infested the outer-lying villages.

 With Gael as High King of Ireland and founder of the eventual Gaelic race, Sláine leaves to track down his son.
 He finds Kai at a travelling funfair, and later embarks on a quest to track down Crom Dubh, who he beheads, keeping his still-living head as a trophy until he gives it to the Fianna in exchange for the life of his old friend Nest, who the Fianna had taken prisoner.